 I didn’t understand this years ago when I was eating the intended calories each day, but wasn’t seeing weight loss during certain weeks.
 It’s simply about eating less calories than are being burned and this week, particularly the first half, I was quite lazy and definitely didn’t burn more calories than I was eating.
 Though I missed biking and doing some other activities, the weather wasn’t great over the weekend and I really enjoyed having some lazy time at home with the kids.

-To jump right to: Week 2 Food & Activity Diary
+Click for Week 2 Food & Activity Diary

 Starting a Nutrition Course!